abeldebeer/chefling-di-java/README.md

 #### _Why "Chefling"?_

-We used the analogy of cooking for dependency injection (we're Cooking Fox after all).
-When asking a chef to prepare a meal for, he/she prepares all the the necessary ingredients and uses these to cook the dish.
-This is basically what a DI container does.
-The word "Chefling" suggests a 'smaller' chef, which corresponds to the limited functionality of this library.
+As an analogy for dependency injection, we used cooking (we're Cooking Fox after all): when asking a chef to prepare a meal, he/she prepares all the necessary ingredients and uses these to cook the dish.
+This is basically what a DI container does: ask for an instance of a class and it will create one, resolving its dependencies.
+The word "Chefling" suggests a 'small' chef, which corresponds to the limited functionality and scope of this library.

 ## Copyright and license